yunissaleh/beauty-salon-web/README.md

-As an admin managing the beauty salon website, I want to:
+As the beauty salon website admin, I want to:

 - Be able to accept and decline appointments.